 Most videos are written and produced by Indiana Berry & Plant Co.
 If you would like to view all of our videos, please visit our Video Library.

 The fruit of the gooseberry often scalds badly in hot weather, especially when exposed to direct sun.
 In zone 6 gooseberries thrive best when planted on a northern exposure where they will be shaded part of the day.
-Gooseberries are subject to mildew therefore they should be planted where there is good air circulation.
-On sloping ground gooseberries should be planted high on the slope.
+Gooseberries are subject o mildew, therefore, they should be planted where there is good air circulation.
+On sloping ground, gooseberries should be planted high on the slope.

 Currants and gooseberries can be planted as a single specimen, in groups, or as hedges.

 We are dedicated to shipping your plants the fastest, most economical way possible.
 It is important that your plants not sit in a warehouse over a week-end.
 Orders shipping to western states are typically shipped on Mondays for Friday delivery.
 Indiana orders are typically shipped on Thursdays for Friday delivery.
 Remaining states are shipped on Tuesdays and Wednesdays.

 We currently ship within the U.S. using UPS Ground, 3-Day Select, 2-Day or Next Day Air.
 For UPS ground service, the minimum shipping charge is $10.00.

 Expedited Shipping: Unless you have a specific need to ship quickly, it is not necessary to choose expedited shipping.
 The majority of our plant orders ship UPS Ground or Priority Mail and arrive by the end of the week they are shipped in terrific shape, ready for planting.